This article originally appeared on VICE Australia.

 “It's about being on the edge of starting a new chapter.
 Stepping out into the world a new person.
 It’s about thinking, ‘How am I going to do this?
 How can I move forward?
 How am I going to go on with the rest of my life?’”
 For Kevin, the answer to those questions are simple: “Be yourself,” he says.
 “Do the things you like to do.”

 We walk towards the pier, through the docks and into the full force of oceanic winds.
-Kevin tells me about his favourite old-school Italian restaurants in the area; he peaks through the window of an abandoned Chinese restaurant.
+Kevin tells me about his favorite old-school Italian restaurants in the area; he peaks through the window of an abandoned Chinese restaurant.
 He tells me how great the Batman Forever soundtrack is.
 He tells me a story about renting a metal detector to search for a friend’s wedding ring lost at last night’s beach rave (they found it) and about the ingredients to feel at home (“a weird concept, but where life moves the slowest pace.”)
 Finally, he tells me about overcoming the anxiety that lead up to releasing The Slow Rush—and what ultimately motivated him to start writing for Tame Impala again.

 “It’s everything to me,” says Kevin.
 “Something I can call my baby.
 Because nothing else that I do in music is my baby as much as Tame Impala music.
 In a way, it's what my entire sense of self and purpose rests on.
-I realised that there’s something I get out of making Tame Impala music that nothing else can give me.
+I realized that there’s something I get out of making Tame Impala music that nothing else can give me.
 It just took time for me to value what I wanted to get out of it, more than what I thought people were expecting from it.”

 Tame Impala's new album The Slow Rush is out now.